Poljopodrska/Ch/essentials/SPECIFICATION_GUIDELINES.md

 ### Communication Flow
 1. Receive instruction
 2. Ask clarifying questions (if needed, using numbered/lettered format)
+3. **WAIT for all answers before proceeding**
-3. Determine if c.code can handle the task
+4. Once all questions are answered, determine if c.code can handle the task
-4. If YES: Assign to c.code with clear specification
+5. If YES: Create TS (Task Specification) for c.code
-5. If NO: Document why and assign to human
+6. If NO: Document why and assign to human

+**IMPORTANT**: Do NOT write a TS until all clarifying questions have been answered.
+First clarify, then specify.

 ---